ajinich/mtb_tn_db/README.md

 ## Data Standardization and Pre-processing

 The initial standardization of TnSeq data is based on analysis performed using the TRANSIT tool by M. deJesus.
-Output files from TRANSIT, some of which are available on Zenodo, have been processed into single q-value and log2 fold change tables:
+The raw output files from TRANSIT can be found in Zenodo at Jinich, A., & DeJesus, M. (2024).
+Mycobacterium tuberculosis transposon sequencing database (MtbTnSeq) [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.13937394.
+These have been processed into single q-value and log2 fold change tables:

 - **Starting Data**: `result_logfc_matrix_2021_05_18.csv`, generated and provided by M. deJesus.
 - **Additional Data Stages**: